-- Defending class certification of an overtime and meal period case in a class action filed against an educational institution by its admissions representatives.
+- Successfully opposing class certification of an overtime and meal period case in a class action filed against an educational institution by its admissions representatives.

 - Obtaining complete dismissal of claims brought against a franchise in a class action regarding alleged wage and hour violations of its franchisees.